 Cobra Bag in action

-Here is a brilliant clip of Boxing stars Canelo Alvarez and Ryan Garcia using the reflex Cobra Bag to give you an idea of how to use it.
+Check out my video below of boxing stars Canelo Alvarez and Ryan Garcia using the Reflex Cobra Bag to give you an idea of how to use it.

 What is the double end bag?

 So, we’ve discussed the reflex bag, including what it is and the pros and cons.
 However, now it’s time to discuss its competitor, the double end bag, another popular choice for beginners and more advanced boxers.

 The double end bag can be hung, allowing for increased movement and a variety of different moves and combinations, which cannot be done on a regular reflex bag.
 This doesn’t mean the reflex bag is worse; it simply depends on what you are looking for.